arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/datasheet/datasheet.md

 # Description

-The Nano Connector Carrier is a practical solution for expanding the capabilities of our Nano product family, this carrier brings plug-and-play compatibility with Qwiic and Grove modules, making rapid prototyping easier than ever.
+The Nano Connector Carrier is a practical solution for expanding the capabilities of our Nano product family.
+It is plug-and-play compatible with Qwiic and Grove modules, making rapid prototyping easier than ever.

 Whether you're diving into MicroPython, Matter, building with Modulinos, or developing AI-powered applications, this carrier provides a simple platform to bring your ideas to life.